{user_name}

 project radar demonstrator components electronics hardware material

 Hidden in the base of the functional model is the powerful control electronics that processes the sensor signals and also controls the LED tubes.
-At its heart is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and generates impressive LED effects at up to 120 FPS.
-The radar sensors are connected via a CISCO switch over Ethernet.
+The heart is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and produces impressive LED effects at up to 120 FPS.
+The radar sensors are connected via Ethernet through a CISCO switch.

 project radar demonstrator base electronics power supplies ethernet switch

-Mechanics - Two-stage suspension for a defined center point
+Mechanics - Two-stage suspension for defined center position

-A plain bearing from Igus enables smooth movement of the sensor in the Z direction and reliably prevents rotation about its own axis.
+A plain bearing from Igus enables smooth movement of the sensor in the Z direction and reliably prevents twisting around its own axis.

-The well-thought-out combination of two tension springs holds the sensor precisely in the center position.
-One spring supports almost the entire weight of the sensor, while the second spring only catches the remaining weight from the center position on due to its preload.
+The thoughtful combination of two tension springs holds the sensor precisely in the center position.
+One spring carries almost the entire self-weight of the sensor, while the second spring catches the remaining weight force only from the center position onward by its preload.
 In this way, despite bearing friction and manufacturing tolerances, an exactly defined middle rest position is achieved.

 Electronics - LED tube with integrated cooling system

-A total of 3,000 LEDs of the WS2812 ECO type were installed in the two acrylic tubes of the functional model to display measured values and light effects.
-The energy-efficient LEDs are connected in series in a daisy chain, making it possible to control all RGB LEDs grouped with only a few data lines from a single ESP32 microcontroller.
+In two acrylic tubes of the functional model, a total of 3,000 LEDs of the WS2812 ECO type were installed for displaying measured values and light effects.
+The energy-efficient LEDs are connected in a daisy-chain, allowing all RGB LEDs to be driven in groups with only a few data lines from a single ESP32 microcontroller.

 project radar demonstrator led tube tube ws2812 ecoproject radar demonstrator led tube ws2812 eco rainbow effect